lexman/tuttle/doc/reference/tuttlefile_reference.md

 The ``sqlite`` processor is valid only if all input and output resources are ``sqlite://`` resources from the same database file.
 The processor will run the sql code inside that database.

+### PostgreSQL
+The ``postgresql`` processor is valid only if all input and output resources are ``pg://`` resources from the same database file.
+The processor will run the sql code inside that database.

 ### download
 The ``download`` processor is valid only if it has one ``http://`` resource as input and one ``file://`` resource as output.
 The processor will download the http resource and save it in the file.